-MSDE's targeted focus on the provision of early intervention services in natural environments has resulted in an increased numbers of infants and toddlers whose primary service setting is the home or a community setting with children without disabilities.
+MSDE's targeted technical assistance focus on the provision of early intervention services in natural environments has resulted in an increased number of infants and toddlers whose primary service setting is the home or a community setting with typically developing peers.
 Under federal requirements, all eligible children must be served in natural environments, unless early intervention cannot be achieved satisfactorily in those settings.
-If a child will not receive a service in a natural environment, a justification based on the needs of the child must be included on the child's Individualized Family Service Plan (IFSP).
+If a child does not receive a service in a natural environment, a justification based on the outcomes on the child's Individualized Family Service Plan (IFSP) must be included on the child's IFSP document.

-The chart below shows a trend that the Maryland Infants and Toddlers Program is serving an increasing number of eligible infants and toddlers in the home or community settings.
+The chart below shows a trend that the Maryland Infants and Toddlers Program is serving an increasing number of eligible young children in the home or in community settings.
 The State target is 90.5%.
-For the 2009 snapshot count, 82.3% of the children who did not receive services in the natural environment had justifications on their service plan (IFSP) based on the needs of the child.
+For the 10/29/10 snapshot count, 89.6% of the children who did not receive services in the natural environment had justifications on their service plan (IFSP) based on the needs of the child.
 Other justifications were based on the needs of the parents.
 The table below shows the percentage of children served primarily in natural environments based on a snapshot count on the last Friday in October.
-Performance on this indicator exceeded the State target.
+Performance on this indicator exceeded the State target of 91%.

-Snapshot Date 10/27/2006 10/26/2007 10/31/2008 10/29/2009 Percentage of children served in natural environments 89.6% 91.2% 92.3% 94.1% communication, motor development and adaptive development on infants and toddlers who received early intervention services for at least a 6-month period of time.
-The progress in the developmental areas was measured and the results were statistically cross walked to the federal child outcomes.
+Snapshot Date 10/26/2007 10/31/2008 10/29/2009 10/29/2010 Percentage of children served in natural environments 91.2% 92.3% 94.1% 96.3%